johnvictorfs/rs3clans.py/README.md

 import rs3clans
 ```

 - Since i have rewritten the entire module, i still haven't remade the docs for it.
 Read the comments in the source code instead.
 There are a few examples of usage in it as well, just run it and have a look.
+Also look into the 'tests' folder for some examples.